1. Company Level

 • To adjust the transport distance, enter the transport distance per material per method of transportation (see below);

 Note: transport distances should always be calculated from the origin of the material.
-This means that, whenever materials are transported via distribution centres, transport between those distribution centres should also be included.
+This means that, whenever materials are transported via distribution centers, transport between those distribution centers should also be included.

 • Go to the ‘Transport’ tab and click ‘Import’;